 Carlos Sainz fastest in second practice for Italian GP but Lewis Hamilton 17th

-Sainz provided Ferrari’s home fans with reason for cheer by posting the fastest time at the Italian team’s home track in Monza.
+Sainz provided Ferrari’s home fans with reason for cheer by posting the fastest time on his 29th birthday

 Lewis Hamilton finished only 17th in practice for the Italian Grand Prix as Sergio Perez crashed out.